bionlplab/bioc/README.md

 ## BioC

 BioC XML format can be used to share text documents and annotations.
-The development of Java BioC IO API is independent of the particular XML parser used.
+The development of Python BioC IO API use [lxml](http://lxml.de/) parser.

 ## Getting started